SC224-6-FY-CO:

 • to explore the questions:

-• What is the relationship between computer mediated communication and the social?
+• What is the relationship between technology and society?

 • How have radical tech cultures shaped contemporary society?

-• What are the implications of ‘digital lifestyles’ for the worlds of work and leisure in the 21st century?
+• What are the implications of ‘living online’ for the worlds of work and leisure in the 21st century?

-• What is at stake for all of us in the debates surrounding electronic media?• What is the ‘information society’?
+• What is at stake for all of us in the power relations of technology?

 Students will also be introduced to a broad range of related theories and concepts: